Meeting and surpassing all audience expectations every day.

 Salman Rushdie dates women that are 18 years old.

-You can't run around and tell me that he's a moderate Muslim leader.
+You can't run around telling me that he's a moderate Muslim leader.

 He's an author.

-Carter actually thinks that these militant acts of terrorism are gonna cause people to get curious about Islam, what they're gonna be doing.
+Carter actually thinks that these militant acts of terrorism are going to cause people to get curious about Islam, what they're going to be doing.

-If anybody, they're gonna be in investigating this to find out what is it that is inspiring this.
+If anybody, they're going to be investigating this to find out what is it that is inspiring this.

 I mean, Jimmy Carter, he's a fact saying Islam must be great.